allthemusicllc/atm-cli/README.md

-# `atm-cli`: Tools for Generating and Working with MIDI Files
+# Tools for Generating and Working with MIDI Files

 ## Overview